AndyObtiva/rails_best_practices/README.md

 Hit me up in [Issues](https://github.com/AndyObtiva/rails_best_practices/issues) if you have any questions about best practices you do not understand or think there are mistakes in the best practices.

-Feel free to submit [Pull Requests](https://github.com/AndyObtiva/rails_best_practices/pulls) if you know of best practices that are missing and would like to add to this best practices list.
+Feel free to submit [Pull Requests](https://github.com/AndyObtiva/rails_best_practices/pulls) if you know of best practices that are missing and would like to add to this best practice list.